Data Scientist Interview: Florian Leibert of Airbnb

 February 5th, 2013 Rachel Hyman

 Florian Leibert is currently a Tech Lead at Airbnb.
 He has previously worked as a software engineer and applications developer at Twitter, Ning, a large ad company, and other startups.
 He has extensive experience with distributed data structures, Hadoop, algorithm design, predictive modeling, lexical semantics, and more.
 In contrast to our previous data scientist profiles, Florian sits lower down on the stack, working more on architecture than in analysis.
-Above, the logo for Apache, of Apache Mesos, the cluster management platform that Florian discusses in detail below.
+He sits down with us to discuss Apache Mesos, the cluster management platform.

 Metamarkets: What is your background like, starting from university and going through your various jobs?